ogunmakindetobi/swanclothing/TESTING.md

 1. Open Browser
 2. Open [Swan Clothing](https://tobaskid-swanclothing.herokuapp.com)
 3. Click on SHOP
-4. Click Kids all products,homewear,clothing,special offer
+4. Click  all products,homewear,clothing,special offer
 5. Choose any product by clicking the image
 6. Add Item to Cart
 7. Side Drawer Cart should open